Trucking Safety and the Bottom Line

 - Legal expenses

 Penske maintains vehicles at and above FMCSA regulations and provides fleet performance metrics to identify and assess risk.
-Penske also handles licensing and vehicle tax reporting to ensure fleets are compliant, and tracks all aspects of maintenance and repairs.
+Penske also handles licensing and vehicle tax reporting to ensure fleets are compliant and track all aspects of maintenance and repairs.

 Safety is Serious Business